Manmeetkaur1525/CosmWasm/README.md

 Please replace this README file with information about your specific project.
 You can keep the `Developing.md` and `Publishing.md` files as useful references, but please set some proper description in the README.

+This is a demo project to start the devlopment